 This comprehensive research was carried out by the Small Arms Survey—a global project from the Graduate Institute of International and Development Studies in Geneva, Switzerland.

 The survey using data from 230 countries arrived at the conclusion that America had the highest rate of per capita firearm ownership globally which is two times more than the 2nd highest nation, Yemen.

 Selling guns is a profitable business and people are highly likely to use a credit card rather than cash to purchase firearms because firearms are high-ticket items.

 Unfortunately, gun shop owners and firearms retailers are considered risky when compared to other merchants.

 And because of this, most financial institutions and credit card processing companies refrain from offering merchant services to firearms merchants.

-Why Opening a Licensed Firearms & Ammunition Sales Merchant Account is Considered High Risk
+Why a Merchant Account for Firearms & Ammunition Sales is Considered High Risk

 For instance, U.S. federally licensed gun dealers are expected to carry out background checks on their customers.
 However, unlicensed private sellers are not under any obligation to follow this law.